JimmyMerrick/Android-Gravity-App/README.md

 # Android-Gravity-App
+App developed in Android Studio with Java and XML.

+App shows message at top of screen, even when rotated.
+Implementing the gravity sensors in android OS devices.
+This was executed in Java.

 This app shows which side of the screen is currently facing up, using the gravity sensor for Android.

-It also shows the x, y, and z coordinates of the gravity sensor.